Why John Calvin was wrong about Romans 9

 John Calvin said that the apostle Paul taught in Romans 9 that God created the wicked for the purpose of damning them to Hell.
 But when we read Paul’s words carefully and in context, we see that Calvin was wrong.
 Instead, Paul says that God is not unjust.
 He says that God hardens the heart, but those are hearts that have also freely chosen to harden themselves.
 He says that we are like clay pots that cannot question God who forms them, but those same clay pots do have a choice to respond to the potter’s hands.
 If anybody is an object of God’s wrath, it is because that person has failed to obtain salvation by faith.
 The choice is always ours, but God always knows what choice we will make.

-Posted on September 17, 2013, in Bible teaching and tagged Calvin, Calvinism, faith, foreknowledge, free will, God, Heaven, hell, John Calvin, predestination, religion, salvation, theology.
+Posted on September 17, 2013, in Books and tagged Calvin, Calvinism, faith, foreknowledge, free will, God, Heaven, hell, John Calvin, predestination, religion, salvation, theology.
 Bookmark the permalink.
-1 Comment.
+5 Comments.